Welcome to Waccabuc Country Club

 Terrace

-- Sunday - Friday evenings: Long pants are required for men (13 years old and up).
+- In the evening: Long pants are required for men (13 years old and up).

 - At other times: Appropriate "club casual" attire may be worn .